kri5t/paymentgateway/readme.md

 Right now I assume only one user.
 As this is only testing.
 Therefore I assume that all the entries in the DB are for one user.

+#### Database model
+The database model is in write only mode.
+I am only adding transactions.
+The transactions will be added despite what the result is from the bank.

 ## Architecture
 I have used Command Query Responsibility Segregation(CQRS) for my access to the data layer.
 This allows me to easily communicate to other developers,